 - Choose cardboard over plastic.
 Cardboard is one of the most recycled products.
 By opting for cardboard over plastic, studies show you are more likely to recycle.

 - Bring your own container for leftovers and takeout.
 By bringing glass or tupperware containers, you will prevent any need for pesky to-go packaging.

 - Say no to plastic straws and plastic lids.
 Simply drink from the cup, or purchase a glass or bamboo reusable straw.

 - Purchase reusable produce bags.
 Many people have adopted the use of reusable grocery bags, but the majority of people still use plastic produce bags.
 Opt for eco-friendly options that you can reuse over and over.

 - Reuse ziplock baggies and plastic wrap.
 By simply cleaning them with dish soap and hanging to dry, you will not only save money but also save plastic.

 - All of Action 1 & 2

-- Say no to plastic utensils, instead bring a set from home or purchase an eco-friendly travel set.
+- Say no to plastic utensils.
+Opt for bringing a set from home or purchase an eco-friendly travel set.

-- Preparing more meals from home is generally healthier and saves to-go packaging.
+- Prepare more meals from home.
+This is generally more cost effective, healthier and saves pesky to-go packaging.

-- Support plastic bag bans, polystyrene foam bans and bottle recycling bills by lobbying your local government to restructuring and create laws that banning the use of single-use plastics.
+- Support plastic bag bans, polystyrene foam bans, and bottle recycling bills by lobbying your local government to create laws that ban the use of single-use plastics.